ntaka19/ntaka19.githubio/_posts/2020-3-13-economics-prerequisite.md

 \end{aligned}
 $$

-From the derivation, it is easy to see that AVC can be
+From the derivation, it is easy to see that relation between MC and ATC is equivalent with AVC (AVC can also be replaced with ATC).

 ## Under Perfect Competition